Slackadays/mywebsite/content/articles/ultrassembler-so-fast.md

 }
 ```

-It gets even uglier once you realize you need temporary files and possibly have to artisanally craft the command beforehand.
+It gets even worse once you realize you need temporary files and possibly have to artisanally craft the command beforehand.
 Additionally, invoking the assembler in this manner incurs a significant performance overhead on embedded systems which lack significant processing power.
 There must be a better way.

 Enter Ultrassembler.

 With these two goals of speed and standard conformance in mind, I wrote Ultrassembler as a completely standalone library with GNU `as` as the speed and standard conformity benchmark.